mojaloop/contrib-cross-network-demo/proposal.md

 The API currently defines a mechanism by which the intended recipient of an API call is identified by the HTTP header: **FSPIOP-Destination**

-While not explicitly documented as such, there is no reason why this value couldn&#39;t be the address of a DFSP in another network, however this does raise some issues regarding how, and by which system, the messages are routed in the sender&#39;s network.
+While not explicitly documented as such, there is no reason why this value couldn't be the address of a DFSP in another network, however this does raise some issues regarding how, and by which system, the messages are routed in the sender's network.

 There are two possible options; one where the hub is responsible for determining the CNP in the sending network to forward the API call to and the other where this is explicitly set by the sender.